iyer-karthik/black-tea.github.io/research.md

 ### Talks

-The following talks were given at the GSAS (Graduate Student Analysis Seminar) at Department of Mathematics, University of Washington.
+The following talks were given at Department of Mathematics, University of Washington.

 1. [A very short introduction to inverse problems](documents/short_intro_inverse_problem_slides.pdf)
 2. [Cloaking for a linear eillptic equation](documents/KSVW_cloaking_paper_slides.pdf)